 This schedule presents information on the District's proportionate share of the net pension liability (NPL), the plans' fiduciary net position and, when applicable, the State's proportionate share of the NPL associated with the District.
-In the future, as data becomes available, ten years of information will be presented.

-- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS. - Changes of Assumptions There were no changes in economic assumptions for the CalSTRS plan from the previous valuations.
-The CalPERS plan rate of investment return assumption was changed from 7.15% to 6.90% since the previous valuation.
+- Changes in Benefit Terms There were no changes in benefit terms for the CalSTRS or CalPERS plans since the previous valuations. - Changes of Assumptions There were no changes in economic assumptions for the CalSTRS or CalPERS plans since the previous valuations.